rifatjahan1/my-firebase-project-9/README.md

-What is Firebase?
+1.What is Firebase?

 Answer
 Firebase is a Backend-as-a-Service (BaaS) platform developed by Google that helps developers build and scale apps quickly without managing traditional backend infrastructure..

-what are Firebase's key features?
+2.what are Firebase's key features?

 Answer
 Realtime Database & Cloud Firestore: NoSQL databases for syncing data in real-time.
 Firebase Authentication: Supports email/password, social login (Google, Facebook), and more.
 Firebase Hosting: Fast and secure hosting for web apps.
 Cloud Functions: Run backend code in response to events (serverless).
 Cloud Storage: Store and serve large files like images and videos.
 Firebase Analytics, Crashlytics, and Performance Monitoring for app quality and user insights.